 On 28 May 2002 in Rome, NATO leaders and President Vladimir Putin signed a declaration, "NATO-Russia Relations: A New Quality," establishing the NATO-Russia Council (NRC) as a consensus-based body of equal members.
 Russia was the only NATO partner offered such a privileged partnership.
-NATO and Russia declared to open a new page in relations aimed at "enhancing our ability to work together in areas of common interest and to stand together against common threats and risks to our security."
+NATO and Russia agreed to open a new page in relations aimed at "enhancing our ability to work together in areas of common interest and to stand together against common threats and risks to our security."

 The NRC led to stronger cooperation in areas including counter-terrorism, crisis management, arms control and theatre missile defence.
-NATO and Russia cooperated to support the ISAF mission in Afghanistan.
-The joint work included Russian provision of transit routes for ISAF, counter narcotics training for police and customs officers from the region and support for the Afghan army's helicopter fleet.
+NATO and Russia cooperated on supporting Afghanistan.
+The joint work included Russian provision of transit routes for ISAF, counter narcotics training for officers from Afghanistan, Central Asia and Pakistan, and support for the Afghan army's helicopter fleet.